technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab 13/Lab 3 - Create a DLP Policy that blocks external users access to Fabric workspace.md

-**Create a DLP Policy that blocks external users access to Fabric workspace**
+# Lab 13: Create a DLP Policy that blocks external users access to Fabric workspace

-Introduction
+## Introduction

-*We need to block external users from reports containing credit card numbers, unless the data is labeled with the 'Highly Confidential - Internal' sensitivity label, in which case a protection policy restricts access to select security groups.
+We need to block external users from reports containing credit card numbers, unless the data is labeled with the 'Highly Confidential - Internal' sensitivity label, in which case a protection policy restricts access to select security groups.
 We want to notify the compliance admin to know whenever a semantic model is blocked and the data owner to be aware the restriction took place.
-We also want internal users to be aware that the data is highly confidential and that they shouldn't share it outside the organization.*
+We also want internal users to be aware that the data is highly confidential and that they shouldn't share it outside the organization.

 [TABLE]